M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 4. M1 Borrow

 This one surprises people.
-Once you hit $2,000 in your taxable account, you can borrow against your portfolio at competitive interest rates (check current rates on the platform — they move around).
-It's a portfolio line of credit, and used carefully, it's a powerful tool.
-Used carelessly?
-It's a margin call waiting to happen.
-Honestly, I'd only recommend M1 Borrow for sophisticated investors who genuinely understand leverage — this isn't a feature to mess around with casually.
+Once you hit $2,000 in your taxable account, you can borrow against your portfolio at competitive interest rates (check the platform for current rates — they shift over time).
+It's essentially a portfolio line of credit, and if you use it carefully, it's a powerful tool.
+Use it carelessly?
+That's a margin call waiting to happen.
+I'd honestly recommend M1 Borrow only for investors who genuinely understand leverage — this isn't something to toy with casually.

 5. M1 Spend (Checking Account)

 M1 offers an FDIC-insured checking account called M1 Spend.
 Premium members get a higher APY on their cash and 1% cash back on debit card purchases (terms may vary).
-It's a nice integration — your spend account links directly to your investment account, which makes moving cash between them genuinely painless.
-I'll be honest, I wasn't expecting to care about this feature, but the frictionless transfers are actually pretty great in practice.
+It's a nice touch — your spend account links directly to your investment account, making transfers between them painless.
+I'll be honest: I wasn't expecting to care about this feature, but the frictionless transfers actually work great in practice.

 6. Retirement Accounts

 M1 supports Traditional IRAs, Roth IRAs, SEP IRAs, and rollover IRAs — all with zero management fees.
-Competing platforms often charge 0.25% annually on retirement assets, which sounds small until you do the math: on a $200,000 portfolio, that's $500 per year you're not paying at M1 versus Betterment.
-Over 30 years of compounding, that gap gets uncomfortable to look at.
+Many competing platforms charge 0.25% annually on retirement assets, which sounds small until you do the math: on a $200,000 portfolio, that's $500 per year you're not paying at M1 versus Betterment.
+Over 30 years of compounding, that gap becomes hard to ignore.

 7. Expert Pies & Research Tools

-M1 isn't a research-heavy platform — don't come here expecting Morningstar-level data.
-But the Expert Pies are a solid shortcut for investors who want a sensible starting point.
+M1 isn't a research powerhouse — don't come here expecting Morningstar-level data.
+But the Expert Pies work as a solid starting point for investors who want a sensible framework.
 Categories include retirement planning, responsible investing, income generation, and more.
-They're not perfect — some feel slightly dated in how they're constructed — but they work as a useful compass, especially for newer investors who'd otherwise stare at a blank screen.
+They're not perfect — some feel slightly dated in construction — but they work as a useful compass, especially for newer investors staring at a blank screen.

 8. Crypto Investing

 M1 added cryptocurrency support in recent years.
-Selection is limited compared to dedicated crypto platforms — you're definitely not getting 200 altcoins here.
+The selection is limited compared to dedicated crypto platforms — you're not getting 200 altcoins here.
 But if you want a small crypto allocation sitting alongside your ETFs inside a single Pie, it works fine.
-It's clearly designed for allocation and exposure purposes, not trading.
-If crypto is a major part of your strategy, look elsewhere.
+It's clearly designed for allocation purposes, not trading.
+Serious crypto investors should look elsewhere.

 M1 Finance Pricing

-Look, the free tier is genuinely usable for most people.
+The free tier is genuinely usable for most people.
 One trading window per day is plenty if you're not trying to time the market — and you shouldn't be.
-The Premium tier makes sense if you want Smart Transfers, you're borrowing at higher balances, or you want that second daily trading window.
+Premium makes sense if you want Smart Transfers, you're borrowing at higher balances, or you want that second daily window.

-One fee worth flagging loudly: M1 charges $100 to transfer your account out (ACAT transfer).
-That's on the higher end of the industry and worth knowing before you commit.
-It's not a dealbreaker, but it does feel a little punishing.
+One fee worth highlighting: M1 charges $100 to transfer your account out (ACAT transfer).
+That's on the steeper side and worth knowing upfront.
+Not a dealbreaker, but it does feel slightly punishing.

 Ready to get started?
-Check out Try M1 Finance and see if the free tier works for you before deciding on Premium.
+Check out Try M1 Finance and see if the free tier works before deciding on Premium.

 Pros of M1 Finance

-• Retirement account support with no fee is a huge long-term cost advantage
+- Retirement account support with no fee is a huge long-term advantage

-• Clean, intuitive mobile app — honestly one of the better-designed finance apps out there, full stop
+- Clean, intuitive mobile app — honestly one of the better-designed finance apps around

-• Expert Pies give beginners a sensible starting point without requiring hours of research
+- Expert Pies give beginners a sensible starting point without hours of research

 Cons of M1 Finance

-• No tax-loss harvesting — this is a real and meaningful gap compared to Betterment or Wealthfront, especially for high-balance taxable accounts
+- No tax-loss harvesting — this is a real gap compared to Betterment or Wealthfront, especially for high-balance taxable accounts

-• Limited trading windows — one per day on the free plan, which frustrates anyone who wants more control over execution timing
+- Limited trading windows — one per day on the free plan, which bothers anyone wanting more control over execution timing

-• Crypto selection is thin — fine for small allocations, not for anyone serious about crypto
+- Crypto selection is thin — fine for small allocations, not for serious crypto exposure

 Who Is M1 Finance Best For?

-Let me be specific here, because "it depends" is genuinely useless advice.
+Let me be specific here, because vague answers aren't helpful.

 The Buy-and-Hold Index Investor.
-If your strategy is "deposit money into a diversified ETF portfolio every month and forget about it," M1's automation is excellent.
+If your strategy is "deposit money into a diversified ETF portfolio every month and forget about it," M1's automation shines.
 This is exactly what the platform was designed for.

 The DIY Investor Who Hates Rebalancing.
-Build a three-fund portfolio or a factor-tilted portfolio and let M1 handle the rebalancing math.
-That's the sweet spot — control over the strategy, automation over the execution.
+Build a three-fund portfolio or a factor-tilted strategy and let M1 handle the rebalancing math.
+That's the sweet spot — control over strategy, automation over execution.

 The IRA Maximizer.
-Zero management fees on a Roth IRA over 30 years is a meaningful edge that most people dramatically underestimate.
+Zero management fees on a Roth IRA over 30 years is a meaningful advantage that most people drastically underestimate.
 Run the numbers against fee-charging alternatives — the difference will surprise you.

 The Moderate Sophisticate.
 Someone comfortable picking their own ETFs but not interested in active trading.
 M1 gives you real structure without stripping away control.